SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(Publishing).md

 ## Prerequisites

-To start publishing and distributing your addon, you don't really need much.<br>
+To start publishing and distributing your addon, you don't really need much.

 In fact, you really only need your addon.
-But there are some tips and best practices of course.<br>
+But there are some tips and best practices of course.

 Once you feel confident enough to release your addon (better too early than too late), try to keep the following in mind:

 ### 1. Your project has a `LICENSE` file

-If you don't provide a license, the default of "All Rights Reserved" is assumed.<br>
+If you don't provide a license, the default of "All Rights Reserved" is assumed.

 Even if you do wanna reserve all the rights to the project to yourself, it is a good idea to state this explicitly.

 If you need help on choosing a license, check out [ChooseALicense.com](https://choosealicense.com/)

 ### 2. You know how to compile your project

-In order to upload your project anywhere, you need to distribute the compiled `.jar` file of your addon.<br>
+In order to upload your project anywhere, you need to distribute the compiled `.jar` file of your addon.

 If you chose to use Maven for your project (as we suggested in [Part 1](https://github.com/Slimefun/Wiki/blob/master/pages/Developer-Guide-(1-Project-Setup).md)), you can simply run the following command:

 ```console